Free monad

 In CPS, continuations are higher-order functions.
 Defunctionalizing a CPS program replaces those continuations with an enum of continuation cases and an apply function to run them.

-A free monad can be seen as the result of defunctionalizing the continuations inside a CPS-transformed program:
+A free monad can, for suitable encodings, be related to defunctionalized continuations inside a CPS-transformed program:

 Key similarities